keithjgrant/sidecar/src/pages/drinks/egg-nog.md

 until thick and creamy but still pourable.
 Then, whip the other ingredients briefly to break up the yolk.

-Pour the yolk mixture into the white mixture, then pour into a rocks glass.
+Pour the yolk mixture into the white mixture, then pour into a chilled rocks glass.

 Garnish with grated nutmeg.